zluuba/cou/README.md

 Options:
 - `[path]`, required, should contain at least one dir/file, if there are more than one, paths should be separated by spaces like `cou path1 path2 path3`.
 - `[-l, --list]`, list of files with lines of code count.
+Default state: false.
-- `[-s, --statistic]`, shows statistic: total num of lines of code, total num of dirs and files, all languages that used, lines per language.
+- `[-s, --statistic]`, shows statistic: total num of dirs and files, all languages that used, lines per language.
+Default state: false.
 - `[-e, --exclude]`, counts lines of code, excluding selected files/dirs (space-separated, at least one file/dir).
+Default state: none.

 To Do:
-- exclude from files search hidden dirs like .git, .venv
+- exclude hidden dirs (like .git, .venv) from files search
 - add [-t, -tree] option (shows project tree with number of lines of code)